selena

 Here’s how to fight it:

-1. Treat engineering time Like the Scarce Resource it is.
+1. Treat engineering time like the scarce resource it is.
 Saving a few bucks on tools or infrastructure is meaningless if it costs engineers hours of wasted effort.

 2. Track hidden costs, not just line items.
 Look beyond the immediate savings – what’s the real cost of this decision in lost productivity?

 3. If it’s a tool for engineers, let engineers decide.
 Frupidity often comes from non-technical managers making technical decisions.
+Bosses: if you don’t trust your team to make informed, frugal decisions, why did you hire them?

 4. Fix problems, don’t work around them.
 A small investment in the right place can remove an entire category of pain.